5 Ways to Expand the Clinical Dialogue in Therapy and Supervision

 - 6 Hours of Continuing Education Units for California MFTs, LCSWs and LPCCs

-This course meets the BBS requirements for 6 CEU hours of Supervision training mandated with each 2 year license renewal for supervisors of MFT trainees and interns, PCC interns ,and can be applied to the one time, 15 hour supervision training CE requirement for supervisors of Associate Social Workers (ASWs).
+This course meets the BBS requirements for 6 CEU hours of Supervision training mandated with each 2 year license renewal for supervisors of MFT trainees and associates, PCC associates ,and can be applied to the one time, 15 hour supervision training CE requirement for supervisors of Associate Social Workers (ASWs).

 Who should take this course: